simonwep/pickr/README.md

     // Start state.
 If true 'disabled' will be added to the button's classlist.
     disabled: false,

+    // If true user won't be able to adjust any opacity.
+Opacity will be locked at 1 and
+    // the opacity slider will be removed.
+    lockOpacity: false,

     // Precision of output string (only effective if components.interaction.input is true)
     outputPrecision: 0,